 We are in a climate emergency and single-use plastic packaging is made from precious natural resources.
 It’s then manipulated into packaging that we don’t even need, or want.
 So this festive season let’s make sure to take time to get creative and avoid excess plastic ending up in our air, water, food and environment.

-Over the last year, supermarket plastic has risen to more than 900,000 tonnes, despite retailers making public commitments to cut down their plastic packaging.
-Seven out of the 10 UK supermarkets have increased their plastic footprint.
+Supermarkets now produce nearly 900,000 tonnes of single-use plastic, despite retailers making public commitments to cut down.
+And although we might try to recycle as much as possible, much of this plastic ends up being dumped on other countries.
 While the responsibility firmly lies with government to introduce laws to reduce this colossal waste, we know we can also do our bit.

 Here are nine ideas showing how to reduce plastic use and have fun this Christmas.